UFT Legal Services Plan

-- Free wills trusts, power of attorney, health care proxy
+- Free wills, power of attorney, health care proxy

 If you have a dependent with special needs, the National Legal Office will prepare a Special Needs Trust or Supplemental Needs Trust to be incorporated into your Last Will and Testament.

-The National Legal Office will review a covered individual’s lease or proposed lease regarding their primary residence.
-The National Legal Office will offer advice about changes to the lease and answer questions about the lease.
+The firm will review a covered individual’s lease or proposed lease for their primary residence.
+It will offer advice about changes to the lease and answer questions about the lease.

 - Personal injury fee reduction

-If any participants are injured in any type of accident, call the National Legal Office immediately.
-We will determine the viability of a case.
-Be aware that it’s important to call us as soon as possible to preserve evidence.
-The Plan can save participants thousands of dollars due to a reduced contingency fee.
+If you or an immediate family member is injured in any type of accident, call the legal plan immediately.
+The firm will determine the viability of a personal injury lawsuit.
+It’s important to call the plan as soon as possible to preserve evidence.
+The plan can save participants thousands of dollars due to a reduced contingency fee.
 If there is no recovery, there is no fee.

 - Identity theft

-Plan attorneys can be a tremendous resource in helping to both avoid becoming an identity theft victim and in reclaiming one’s identity.
-This may include legal advice on the laws governing this crime, the appropriate course of action, the proper entities to contact to place a fraud alert and assistance with formulation of the appropriate dispute letters to the agencies and creditors involved.
+Plan attorneys can help you avoid becoming an identity theft victim and reclaim your identity if you are a victim.
+This help may include legal advice on the laws governing this crime, the appropriate course of action, the proper entities to contact to place a fraud alert and assistance with formulation of the appropriate dispute letters to the agencies and creditors involved.

-Plan attorneys can offer advice on alternatives such as creditor workout in situations of overwhelming debt, including suspension of interest, budget review and, in extreme circumstances, Chapter 7 and Chapter 13 bankruptcy alternatives.
-Where appropriate, the Plan attorney may contact the creditor involved to discuss favorable alternatives to evermounting debt or collection litigation.
+Plan attorneys can offer advice on alternatives to bankruptcy such as creditor workout, including suspension of interest, budget review and, in extreme circumstances, Chapter 7 and Chapter 13 bankruptcy alternatives.
+Where appropriate, the plan attorney may contact the creditor involved to discuss favorable alternatives to ever-mounting debt or collection litigation.

 - Veterans benefit

-Assist Plan participants in obtaining the VA Aid and Attendance benefit.
+Participants will get help in obtaining the Veterans Administration Aid and Attendance benefit.

 - Real estate